solidshadw/subsprayer/README.md

 chmod +x install.sh
 ./install.sh
 ```

 This will install the required tools to run subsprayer.
+During the installation, a Python virtual environment is created for some of the python tools.
+Some of the python tools might fail and you will have to install the requirements manually.
 If it fails run it again.

 ## Usage